 Never seen an organization treat its staff so poorly.

-I think I treat my staff well, though I treat most of you all.
+I think I treat my staff well.

 Absolutely.